N0taR0b0t/LPF_Battles/README.md

 Most recent changes:

 Paratheses with 3 or less characters between them are deleted

-Excess spaces are deleted
+Excess spaces are replaced with a single space

-CCodes no longer are inside of quotes
+CCodes are no longer inside of quotes

 Year inside of paratheses now appended to descriptions